JackyChung2003/DIY-LED-Light-Pixel-Screen-Project-with-Arduino-UNO/README.md

 ### Library Installation
 This project makes use of the [FastLED](https://github.com/FastLED/FastLED) library, which should be installed on your system.
 Following successful installation, you can then proceed with the subsequent steps:
 1. Click on the "Code" menu when viewing the source on GitHub.
 2. Select "Download ZIP."
 3. Extract the downloaded archive into your Arduino/libraries directory.

+### Excel Tutorial for Pixel Art Animation
+We will be using the Excel to draw every single frame and update every single frame manually.
+#### Step 1: Preparing colour code
+   ##### Note that some colours cannot be displayed accurately as the HTML colour, different brightness will lead to different colour
+1. Use HTML colour codes (e.g., #FF0000 for red) and prefix them with 0x (e.g., 0xFF0000) for Arduino compatibility.
+2. Put it in the colour section of the Excel sheet for further purpose
+#### Step 2: Design Animation Frames
+1. In the Name and Index columns, assign a unique name to each animation frame array (e.g., Cat1, Cat2, etc.)
+2. Draw the desired animation frame by copying and pasting the colour codes for each pixel from the Colour column to create the animation frames.
+3. Copy the Arduino code of the array from the output column, and paste it into the Arduino code correctly
+#### Step 3: Integration
+1. In the `loop()` function, use the `display()` function to show each animation frame.
+Adjust the timing to control how long each frame is displayed.

 ## Code Explanation